Squiblydoo/certReport/README.md

 The file was flagged as pikabot by 23 detection engines, zusy by 6 detection engines and gdfvt by 2 detection engines

 This file was found during our investigation and had the following suspicious indicators:
- - The file triggered the following high IDS rules: ET CNC Feodo Tracker Reported CnC Server group 1, ET CNC Feodo Tracker Reported CnC Server group 1, ET CNC Feodo Tracker Reported CnC Server group 2, ET CNC Feodo Tracker Reported CnC Server group 4, ET CNC Feodo Tracker Reported CnC Server group 5, ET CNC Feodo Tracker Reported CnC Server group 6, ET CNC Feodo Tracker Reported CnC Server group 8, ET CNC Feodo Tracker Reported CnC Server group 10, ET CNC Feodo Tracker Reported CnC Server group 11, ET CNC Feodo Tracker Reported CnC Server group 13, ET CNC Feodo Tracker Reported CnC Server group 14, ET CNC Feodo Tracker Reported CnC Server group 15 and ET CNC Feodo Tracker Reported CnC Server group 16
+ - The file triggered the following high IDS rules:
+	- ET CNC Feodo Tracker Reported CnC Server group 1
+	- ET CNC Feodo Tracker Reported CnC Server group 2

 Please let us know if you have any questions.
 ------------------------